utshomax/postman-docs/src/pages/docs/collections/running-collections/working-with-data-files.md

     url: "https://www.postman.com/case-studies/reputation/"
 ---

-Postman allows you to import a CSV or JSON file, and use the values from the data file in Collection Runner.
+Postman enables you to import a CSV or JSON file, and use the values from the data file in Collection Runner.
 For more information about collection runs, see [Using the Collection Runner](/docs/collections/running-collections/intro-to-collection-runs/).

 ## Format data file